1000 GIS Applications & Uses

 324. Geographic Portfolio – Diversifying your stock portfolio geographically for different countries and stock markets of the world.

-325. Global Trade – Exporting goods start at a location and ends up in another.
+325. Global Trade – Exporting goods that start at one location and end up in another.

 326. Geographic Innovation Index – Investigating the relations between geographic proximity to innovation resources and stock returns.
 (Geographic Innovation Index)